rp729/07-Network-Programming/socketserver/example.md

 Sending : "Hello, world"
 Received: "Hello, world"
 ```

-## Threading and Forking
+## Threading

-Adding threading or forking support to a server is as simple as including the appropriate mix-in in the class hierarchy for the server.
+Adding threading support to a server is as simple as including the appropriate mix-in in the class hierarchy for the server.
 The mix-in classes override process\_request\(\) to start a new thread or process when a request is ready to be handled, and the work is done in the new child.

 For threads, use the ThreadingMixIn: